Notice: Due to SB 042, 043, the Constitution is currently under amendment and may not reflect accurately.

 (2) Everyone has the right to perform arts.

-(3) Everyone has the right to teach and to found private schools.
+(3) Everyone has the right to teach and to create private schools.

 Article 37 Electoral Rights

-(1) All resident adults have the equal right to vote and to be elected.
-In national elections, only citizens have this right.
+(1) All adults have the equal right to vote and to be elected.

 (2) There is no compulsory voting.

 (3) Anyone who has attained the age of seventeen years is an adult.

 Everyone has the right to address written petitions to the competent agencies, to governments, and to parliaments.

 (1) Citizens can at any time give up their citizenship.